questbook/blog/content/posts/announcing-klaytn-partnership.md

 The applicants will know exactly what is the status of their application.
 Everything will be open and _on-chain_.
 You can view the [dashboards here](#coming-soon) in real time.

 ## Faster turn around times
-Questbook gives super-powers to the people running the grants & bounty program.
+Questbook gives super-powers to the Klaytn bounty program.
 The process will be more streamlined and applicants will hear back about the next steps sooner.
 The grant program will be run, initially, by a three member team.
 Using Questbook, we'll ensure fast turn around time for applicants.

 # Coming soon : Decentralized grants & bounties program
 We at Questbook are committed to help Klaytn progressively decentralize the entire grants & bounty program.
 Initially, the program will be run by members of the Klaytn Foundation, and a few hand picked members of the community.